Jackal

 Now, this is a third rail in society, so let me place my metrical feet carefully here.

 I think everyone has a right to experiment and poke and prod themselves and change their genders and do whatever they want to their bodies.
-Every person is free to make mistakes in order to learn what is not possible.
+Every person is free to experiment in order to learn what is and isn’t possible.
 It’s nobody else’s business.

 But the inquiry into Identity is my business, since I’m a human being in the stanchions of various constricting identities like everyone else.
-By “identity” I’m not referring to the true nature or substance of you and I. That true nature exists beyond the reach of both conceptual certainty or image (social constructs) and therefore also beyond the reach of negotiation.
-I am a man, not because I identity with manliness in some culturally defined image, but simply because it’s a description of the body — of its actual forms and functions.
+By “identity” I’m not referring to the true nature or substance of you and I. That true nature exists beyond the reach of both conceptual certainty or social constructs, and therefore also beyond the reach of negotiation.
+I am not a man because I identity with manliness in some culturally defined image, but simply because it’s a description of the body — of its actual forms and functions.
 Self-identification has nothing to do with the body’s actual gender.
 Gender identity is the social construct; the body’s actual gender is not a social construct.
-That is, an identity is negotiable, because it is imaginary.
-But the actual gender is not negotiable.

 Identification is a constructed imagination of a body (and the imagination of a “Self” viewing the body as if from above), which has been given cultural permission to supersede the importance of the actual body.
 Everywhere in this culture, the Self and its waking dreams have been given permission to supersede the reality of earthly life (biology and planet).
 It’s a general permission slip to discount reality in favor of a pretense of soul.